 - File sharing tools: These digital tools allow your team to share their projects with each other and work on them together.

-- Office management tools: These kinds of digital tools or software allow you to manage your space easily and efficiently, for example, room booking, check-ins, cancellations, and so on.
+- Hybrid office management tools: These kinds of digital tools allow you to manage your space easily and efficiently, for example, room booking software, visitor management system, and so on.

 - Data analysis and survey tools: These help with any kind of data analysis, as well as conducting surveys for your team.